DIALOGUE (Diversity, Inclusion, Awareness and Learning for Ongoing Unity and Equity) Committee

 As part of that understanding we seek to acknowledge and respect our clients’ varied cultural identities, including but not limited to nationality, race, language, religious beliefs, sexual orientation, and disability, and strive to understand how these identities shape client beliefs of health and well-being.
 We then attempt to incorporate those beliefs into our service delivery.
 It is only by doing so that MHA of Rockland can hope to attain the highest possible level of cultural competency.

 Increasing our Awareness & Knowledge Base

 We are cognizant that any organization’s efforts to providing culturally competent care are a continual work in progress.
 As such, we have a strong commitment to continuous learning, discussion and constructive debate via both organizational and informal relationships with our local community, New York State and the country.
 Further, the agency embraces the notion that people of all cultures can be supported in being successful and that “Recovery Is Possible.“ That philosophy is a hallmark of the Agency.

 The following gives a snapshot of specific past and present endeavors:

-Formation of a DIALOGUE committee to respond to a recognized need by the agency to reflect the ever-expanding diverse population of both staff and consumers.
+Formation of a DIALOGUE (Diversity, Inclusion, Awareness and Learning for Ongoing Unity and Equity) Committee to respond to a recognized need by the agency to reflect the ever-expanding diverse population of both staff and consumers.
 The Committee develops, implements and monitors agency practices and procedures and recommends policies to the President/CEO that will enable the agency to become and remain culturally competent.